vu-societal-analyics/societal-analytics-lab-website/index.md

 Hey there!
 Welcome!

-In the Societal Analytics Lab, we want to make sense of and improve our society by facilitating the use of computational resources/knowledge in finding the answer to complex social-scientific questions.
+The Societal Analytics Lab aims to facilitate the use of computational resources by helping social scientist acquire infrastructure and knowledge.